dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

-For isolated transactions, a non-deterministic choice is equivalent to taking both paths then committing one.
-For repeating transactions, this becomes equivalent to replicating the transaction and repeating for every choice.
-Replication, together with incremental computing, enables non-deterministic choice to support task-based concurrency.
-Effects API:
+Repetition and replication are equivalent for isolated transactions.
+In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
+Outside this context, fork can be implemented as a fair random choice.

-* **fork** - response is a non-deterministic boolean (bitstring '0' or '1').
+* **fork** - non-deterministic behavior, respond with '0' or '1' bitstring.

-Fork effects are subject to backtracking in cases where this is visible, i.e. if a 'try' clause forks then fails, a subsequent fork will read the same response.
-Ideally, fork is implemented by replication.
-However, if the fork is unstable or if replication is unavailable for other reasons, we can implement fork by fair random choice.
+Conceptually, fork reads an unknown function of type `Time -> Index -> Bool` where `Index` advances statefully upon fork, and `Time` advances implicitly between top-level transactions.
+Relevantly, when a hierarchical sub-transaction forks then fails, we'll also backtrack the index and forks will recompute the same values.
+However, advancement of time between top-level transactions means we don't need a history, and is relevant for procedural embedding.

 ### Logging